 When a proctored exam is required, the course instructor is responsible for alerting students to the requirement on the course syllabus as well as within the course itself.
 Guidelines for proctored exams must be evident for both local online students and distant online students.
 For students within the local area, the proctored exam is taken at the NMJC Testing Center at no charge.
-Testing center information is located on the NMJC website at http://www.nmjc.edu/academics/artsandhumanitites/testingcenter.asp or by contacting the Testing Center Coordinator at 575-492-2591 (bcurry@nmjc.edu).
+Please contacting the Testing Center Coordinator for more information at 575-492-2591 (bperez@nmjc.edu).
 Any student taking an exam at any Testing Center is required to furnish a picture ID.